-It has been estimated that the average human has about a kilogram of parasites in their body.
+It has been estimated that the average human has about a kilogram of parasites.

 ‘Hookworms sink their teeth into the intestinal walls of more than a billion people every day to drink their fill of blood.’

-According to the World health Organisation, 3.5 billion people suffer from some type of parasite infection, and not all of these people live in Third World countries.
+According to the World Health Organisation, 3.5 billion people suffer from some parasite infection, and not all of these people live in Third World countries.